OSGeo/gdal/doc/source/tutorials/geotransforms_tut.rst

 Introduction to Geotransforms:
 -------------------------------
-A geotransform is an affine transformation from the image coordinate space (row, column), also known as (pixel, line) to the georeferenced coordinate space (projected or geographic coordinates).
+A geotransform is an :term:`affine transformation` from the image coordinate space (row, column), also known as (pixel, line) to the georeferenced coordinate space (projected or geographic coordinates).